-The most effective way to keep tie-dye Crocs from peeling is to apply a few layers of acrylic sealer, which creates a clear, protective finish over the Crocs’ paint.
-Not only will it keep tie-dye Crocs from peeling, but it will also create a clear, bright shine.
+The most effective way to keep tie-dye Crocs from peeling is to apply a few layers of acrylic sealer.
+This sealer creates a protective finish over the Crocs’ paint.
+The sealer will prevent the tie-dye Crocs from peeling and give them a clear, bright shine.

 Crocs are generally quite durable.